brianhouse/ART212/projects/2_poetic_sensors/guide.md

 #### <a name="fsr"></a> Contact (FSR)

 Force-sensitive resistors measure contact.
-Requires a 10k Ohm resistor.
+Requires a 10k Ohm resistor and use A2, A3, A4.

 Product: https://www.adafruit.com/product/166